evanwill/workshop-template-b/content/2-lesson.md

 4. Edit the content pages in markdown.
 5. Add images to the "images" folder.
 5. Push to GitHub (or commit on the web interface).
-6. In your repo's settings, activate gh-pages, using master branch.{% endcapture %}
+6. In your repo's settings, activate gh-pages, using main branch.{% endcapture %}
 {% include card.html header="Overview" text=text %}

 ## Config